Your Complete Guide

 Oklahoma offers a rich environment of tax incentives designed to help small businesses scale, hire, and innovate.
-These programs offer payroll rebates, tax credits, and exemptions—helping businesses boost cash flow and stay competitive.
+Additionally, Oklahoma has some of the lowest tax rates and some of the best tax incentives in the nation.
+The below programs offer payroll rebates, tax credits, and exemptions – helping your businesses boost cash flow and stay ahead of the competition.

 Quality Jobs Program

-Provides quarterly cash payments of up to 5–10% of newly created payroll for up to 10 years.
+Provides a cash rebate to companies that create well-paying jobs and promote economic development.
+The program offers quarterly cash payments of up to 5–10% of newly created payroll for up to 10 years.
 Learn more.

 Small Employer Quality Jobs Program

-Offers credits for capital investment and job creation.
-Can be combined with other incentives.
+Offers a significant tax credit for growing manufacturers, which can be used for capital investment and job creation.
+Can also be combined with other incentives.
+See program details.

 Aerospace Engineer Workforce Tax Credit